You are on our United Kingdom site

 Bereavement leave

-Currently, there is no general right to bereavement leave, save that:
+Currently, there is no general right to bereavement leave, although:

-Many employers of course currently choose to offer some form of compassionate leave (which may be paid or unpaid) for staff if they lose a family member.
+Many employers currently voluntarily offer some form of compassionate leave (which may be paid or unpaid) for staff if they lose a family member.

-The Government has confirmed that employees will retain the right to take two weeks of leave in cases of the death of a child, as per the existing right to parental bereavement leave, and the existing entitlements to statutory parental bereavement pay will not be affected by the Employment Rights Bill.
+Employees will retain the right to take two weeks of leave in cases of the death of a child, as per the existing right to parental bereavement leave, and the existing entitlements to statutory parental bereavement pay will not be affected by the ERA 2025.

 Timing and developments: